port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 # Dynamic permissions

-Port allows setting dynamic permissions for executing and/or approving execution of self-service actions.
-This is done using a set of queries and/or conditions that can be defined in the action's JSON configuration.
+Port allows users to set dynamic permissions for both executing and approving execution of self-service actions.
+To support these dynamic permission, Port offers the following to users within the JSON configuration of any given self-service action:
+- the organization's full software catalog as defined in Port (to provide necessary context to the self-service action)
+- the ability to query the software catalog
+- the ability to set conditions based on queries of the software catalog

-This is a powerful feature that allows you to define you own logic based on any piece of data in your software catalog.
+This is a powerful feature that allows you to define your own logic based on any piece of data in your software catalog.
+Prior to defining dynamic permissions for a self-service action, Port recommends:
+- clearly defining which users should be allowed to perform this action
+- clearly defining which users should be allowed to approve this action
+- ensuring that your software catalog contains the necessary blueprints and properties to support the dynamic permissions

 ## Potential use-cases